Crispy Grilled Campfire Potato Wedges

 3. Season.
 Toss potatoes with butter, salt, and pepper in the pot or a bowl.

 4. Grill.
-Grill until crispy and slightly charred.
+Cook on a hot grill until crispy and slightly charred.

 5. Serve.
 Enjoy as a standalone snack or as a side dish.
 If serving later, wrap in foil and reheat before serving.